QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Introduction

 The remainder of this paper is arranged as follows.
-We review the relevant references in Section \ref{sec:related_works}, and the relationship between visibility and topology is studied in Section \ref{sec:preliminary}.
-The problem statement and a pipeline of the proposed system are presented in Section \ref{sec:overview}, and Section \ref{sec:object_trajectory_prediction} describes the prediction of a reachable set of moving objects.
-Section \ref{sec:chasing_trajectory_generation} describes TVR and design reference chasing trajectory and complete QP formulation.
+We review the relevant references in Section \ref{sec:related_works}, and the relationship between the target visibility and the path homotopy is studied in Section \ref{sec:preliminary}.
+The problem statement and the pipeline of the proposed system are presented in Section \ref{sec:overview}, and Section \ref{sec:object_trajectory_prediction} describes the prediction of the reachable areas of moving objects.
+Section \ref{sec:chasing_trajectory_generation} describes TVR, designs the reference trajectory for the chasing drone, and completes QP formulation.
 The validation of the proposed pipeline is demonstrated with high-fidelity simulations and real-world experiments in Section \ref{sec:validation}.